Iran, North Korea, Syria block U.N. arms trade treaty

 "Unfortunately our national concerns were not taken into consideration," he said.
 "It can't be accepted by my country."

-North Korea's delegate voiced similar complaints, suggesting it was a discriminatory treaty: "This (treaty) is not balanced."
+A North Korean delegate voiced similar complaints, suggesting it was a discriminatory treaty: "This (treaty) is not balanced."

 Iran, which is under a U.N. arms embargo over its nuclear program, is eager to ensure its arms imports and exports are not curtailed, diplomats said.
 Syria is in a two-year-old civil war and hopes Russian and Iranian arms keep flowing in, they added.